-Data breaches and cyberattacks could compromise our intellectual property or other sensitive information and cause significant damage to our business and reputation.
+Data breaches and cyberattacks could compromise our intellectual property or other sensitive information and cause significant damage to our business and reputation.\

 In the ordinary course of our business, we maintain sensitive data on our networks, including our intellectual property and proprietary or confidential business information relating to our business and that of our customers and business partners.
 The secure maintenance of this information is critical to our business and reputation.
 We believe companies have been increasingly subject to a wide variety of security incidents, cyberattacks and other attempts to gain unauthorized access.
 These threats can come from a variety of sources, all ranging in sophistication from an individual hacker to a state-sponsored attack.
-Cyber threats may be generic, or they may be custom-crafted against our information systems.
+Cyber threats may be generic, or they may be custom-reafied against our information systems.
 Cyberattacks have become more prevalent and much harder to detect and defend against.
 Our network and storage applications may be subject to unauthorized access by hackers or breached due to operator error, malfeasance or other system disruptions.
 It is often difficult to anticipate or immediately detect such incidents and the damage caused by such incidents.
 These data breaches and any unauthorized access or disclosure of our information or intellectual property could compromise our intellectual property and expose sensitive business information.
 A data security breach could also lead to public exposure of personal information of our clinical trial patients, customers and others which could expose us to liability under federal or state privacy laws.
-Cyberattacks can result in the theft of proprietary information which could be used to compete against us and could cause us to incur significant remediation costs, result in product development delays, disrupt key business operations and divert attention of management and key information technology resources.
+Cyberattacks can result in the theft of proprietary information which could be used to compete against us and could cause us to incur significant remediation costs, resources.
 These incidents could also subject us to liability, expose us to significant expense and cause significant harm to our reputation and business.